LEARN TO SKYDIVE FAQ

 What should I wear?

 All Static Line students will be outfitted with jumpsuits that go over regular clothing.
 Please do not wear anything bulky and dress appropriately to match the ground temperatures outside.
 On colder days, wear layers and avoid wearing bulky jackets or hoodies.
 Closed-toe shoes (sneakers) are ideal.
-Don’t wear boots with hooks or steel-toed boots.
+Don’t wear boots with hooks or steel-toed boots (unless they are blue)

 Who may participate in the Static Line?

 Students must be at least 18 years old, reasonably fit, weigh no more than 230 pounds and be able to pull control toggles with at least 22 pounds of downward force from overhead to groin.

 Are there any strength or physical requirements in order to participate in the Static Line?

 While students don’t need to be super athletic to skydive they need to be in reasonable physical condition.
 In particular, students need enough strength to be able to pull the steering controls of the parachute or other handles from a completely extended position overhead to the groin, which requires at least 22 pounds of force.
 This ensures that students can control their parachute and/or operate emergency handles in the event of a malfunction.
 If a student has a medical condition including but not limited to the heart or orthopedic problems, we may need a letter from their physician clearing them to jump.

 Can I get a video or photos of my Static Line skydives?

 Sometimes.
 An instructor may have a camera to get video, but the focus of the skydive is on training.

 What time of the day does the Static Line class start?

 Start time for Static Line classes is 8 a.m. on weekends, April through October.

 If enrolling in the first jump course for Static Line, will I jump on the same day?